ataimeetsai/119-hw2/hints.md

 To get a different example, you need something that is either not commutative or not associative.

+Hint 2:
+There is an example of a noncommutative reducer somewhere else in the file already!

 16.
 You can set the parallelism to whatever you want, say, 1, 2, and 10.
 reminder: the syntax is
 sc.parallelize(data, parallelism)

+20.
+Hint:
+It should be possible to implement all the examples.
+The simplest one to try is probably Fig. 7, Type 1.